-COVID-19 is on everyone’s minds.
+Covid-19 is on everyone’s minds.
 It’s undeniable.
-But we’ve seen amazing resilience in Australia and New Zealand.
-It’s been far from business as usual, but companies, people and our government have continued working because products and services still had to be delivered and work had to be done.
-Access to data, information and applications had to keep up.
+But we’ve seen amazing resilience on many levels in Australia and New Zealand.
+The way we’ve all conducted business has been far from business as usual, but companies, departments, people and our government have kept on working because there are products and services that still need to be delivered and work to be done.
+Their access to data, information and applications had to keep up.

-IT teams have been striving to quickly get everything out of their technology infrastructure that they can, to support a sudden increase in the need for remote work, access and digital service capabilities.
-People expect the tools they need to “just work” and that’s quite a challenge.
+IT teams everywhere have been striving to get everything out of their technology infrastructure that they can, as quickly as they can, to support a sudden increase in the need for remote work, remote access and digital service capabilities.
+People generally expect the tools they need to “just work”.
+In reality, that’s quite a challenge.

-When it comes to “agility”, “digital transformation” and “scalability”, COVID-19 has forced many organisations and agencies into overdrive.
-As restrictions ease and we can see “getting back to normal” on the horizon, IT departments are going to have to support a new normal.
-One that will need the agility, flexibility and digital capability to scale, provision and prepare for fluctuations in service and remote work requirements that may still be faced.
+We’ve been talking about “agility”, “digital transformation” and “scalability” for years.
+Covid-19 has forced many organisations and agencies into overdrive on these fronts.
+Even as restrictions begin to ease and as we can potentially see “getting back to normal” on the horizon, from a technology perspective IT departments are going to have to support a new normal.
+One that will need all the agility, flexibility and digital capability you can muster, to scale and provision and prepare for fluctuations in service and remote work requirements that may still be faced.

-“Despite the urgency of the COVID-19 situation and the rapid pace at which organisations and government agencies have had to ramp up capabilities, it’s possible to make decisions that set you up properly for the longer term,” says Adrian Johnson, VP and Managing Director, Hitachi Vantara ANZ.
+“Despite the urgency of the Covid-19 situation and the rapid pace at which organisations and government agencies have had to make decisions and ramp up capabilities, it’s possible to make decisions that set you up properly for the longer term,” says Adrian Johnson, VP and Managing Director, Hitachi Vantara ANZ.

-“As a technology provider, we’ve developed or adapted solutions to help organisations meet the challenges of the moment, like delivering desktop and application experience to a suddenly larger remote workforce.
+“As a technology provider, this global pandemic has spurred us to develop or adapt solutions to help organisations meet the challenges of the moment, like delivering desktop and application experience to a suddenly much larger remote workforce.
 But those solutions wouldn’t be much good if they were only designed to help for now.
 They have to be foundational, giving companies infrastructure that can be built upon.
 That’s what infrastructure is supposed to be,” says Johnson.

 Public Cloud is not for Everyone and Everything

-Thanks to the cloud and modern collaboration tools, the technology exists for an organisation or government agency’s staff to work from wherever, using whatever device they prefer.
-But not all workloads, applications or data sets are suitable for the public cloud.
-Government agencies have regulations in place that mandate the security of on premise solutions.
-Many organisations have elements of their business best managed on premise.
+Remote work is not a new concept and — thanks to the cloud and modern collaboration tools — the technology exists for an organisation or government agency’s staff to work from wherever they are, using whatever device they want to use.
+But not all workloads and applications can be run in the public cloud.
+Not all data can be stored in the public cloud.
+Government agencies have compliance requirements and regulations in place that mandate the security of on premise solutions and storage.
+Many organisations in the private sector also have elements of their business that need to be managed on premise.

-The current Federal government policy, and that of many organisations, is “cloud first”.
-A modernised policy of “Hybrid Cloud first” would be a better approach for now and for whatever comes next.
+The current Federal government policy, and indeed the policy of many organisations around the world, is “cloud first”.
+A modernised policy of “Hybrid Cloud first” would more accurately reflect the right approach for now and for whatever is next.

 Dealing with Business as Un-usual

-Faced with this unprecedented pandemic situation, a number of Federal agencies worked with Hitachi Vantara and VMware to rapidly establish and scale virtual desktop services with a hyperconverged, bundled solution platform offering public cloud-like capabilities, in adherence with on-prem requirements.
+Faced with this unprecedented pandemic situation, a number of Federal agencies have worked with Hitachi Vantara and VMware to rapidly establish and scale virtual desktop services with a hyperconverged, bundled solution platform that offered public cloud-like capabilities and adhered to on-prem requirements.

 “Crucially, we’ve been able to help our public sector customers quickly ramp up and offer private cloud-based capabilities to support a workforce forced to work from home.
 That solved the immediate challenge in a way that met their governance and regulatory requirements,” says Caruso, “but it’s not just a short term solution.”

-The platform enables a private cloud to be built in an agency or department’s datacentre, or someone else’s, that involves the same technologies and operational stack required to burst to cloud with the likes of AWS or Azure.
-It’s designed and ready to support apps on-premises, in the cloud, or in a hybrid or multi-cloud configuration, managed in a single platform.
+The platform enables a private cloud to be built out in an agency or department’s own data centre, or someone else’s data centre, that involves the same technologies, the same operational stack required to burst to cloud with the likes of an AWS or an Azure.
+This solution is designed and ready to support apps on-premises, in the cloud, or in a hybrid or multi-cloud configuration, managed in a single platform.

 Ticking all the Boxes

-That’s the beauty of augmenting your existing environment with a software defined infrastructure, which is designed for buying in small increments and you can pay as you grow.
+That’s the beauty of augmenting your existing environment with a software defined infrastructure.
+The whole construct of software defined, even when it comes to hyperconverged infrastructure (HCI) is designed for buying in small increments and you can pay as you grow.

-One thing technology vendors can do in a crisis is band together to support organisations and government agencies working hard to keep everything going.
+Working through this global pandemic has brought with it a range of emotions, issues and uncertainties, but one thing that technology vendors can do is band together to support the organisations and government agencies that are working hard to keep everything going.

-Integration is great, but when best-in-breed technology vendors align roadmaps and co-engineer solutions to help IT departments in crisis with future-proofed infrastructure, that’s even better.
+Integration is great, but when best-in-breed technology vendors align roadmaps and co-engineer solutions to help IT departments deal with everyday challenges as well as crises that rock us to our core and challenge the very IT infrastructure on which our organisations are built, that’s even better.